v8/v8.dev/src/features/well-formed-json-stringify.md

 Note that `JSON.parse(stringified)` still produces the same results as before.

 This feature is a small fix that was long overdue in JavaScript.
 It’s one less thing to worry about as a JavaScript developer.
+In combination with [_JSON ⊂ ECMAScript_](/features/subsume-json), it enables safely embedding JSON-stringified data as literals into JavaScript programs, and writing the generated code to disk in any Unicode-compatible encoding (e.g. UTF-8).
+This is super useful for [metaprogramming use cases](/features/subsume-json#embedding-json).

 ## Feature support { #support }